Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 Obama goes on to outline a long list of quality initiatives that include disease management programs, coordinated care, transparency about cost and quality of care, improved patient safety, aligning incentives for excellence, comparative effectiveness reviews, and reducing disparities in health care treatments for the same illness.

-McCain and Clinton have virtually the same list—all good ideas and all things the market has been tackling for years with only incremental success.
+McCain has virtually the same list—all good ideas and all things the market has been tackling for years with only incremental success.
 The notion that Obama will suddenly make any or all of these more successful than others have with all the billions spent on such programs in recent years constitutes a leap of faith.
 Why will Obama be any more successful in this area than any other candidate or than those who have been tackling these things for years—no new ideas here and no cost containment “silver bullet?”

 Obama would also reform the medical malpractice system by strengthening “antitrust laws to prevent insurers from overcharging physicians for malpractice insurance.”
 Clearly a malpractice reform strategy supported by the trial bar!
 He also makes a vague pledge to “promote new models for addressing physician errors that improve patient safety.”